JakubSzarpak/Django_Quiz_Game_Cisco_CTE_Python_Workshop/README.md

 # Quiz Game Cisco CTE Python Workshop
 <b>Quiz Game made during my Cisco CTE internship.
 For more info -> README.md</b>
 <br><br><br>
-A quiz game made in Python that started with some simple requirements, but I spiced it up by running it inside a Docker container, adding a Django-based UI refurbished from one of my other projects, and connecting user–script communication through a PostgreSQL database.
+A quiz game made in Python that started with some simple requirements, but I spiced it up by running it inside a Docker Compose cluster (Django container, Postgres container), adding a Django-based UI refurbished from one of my other projects, and connecting user–script communication through a PostgreSQL database.

 <br>